 The new papers highlight additional IFN-related defects unique to severe and fatal COVID-19 cases.
-In the first study, Casanova and colleagues found that 1 to 2% of men under the age of 60 who experience severe COVID-19 have deleterious mutations in TLR7, a gene within the X chromosome that is involved in the production of type I IFN.
+In the first study, Casanova and colleagues found that one to two percent of men under the age of 60 who experience severe COVID-19 have deleterious mutations in TLR7, a gene within the X chromosome that is involved in the production of type I IFN.
 In the second study, the scientists demonstrated that confused antibodies attacking type I IFNs instead of the virus account for a greater number of severe cases than previously thought—20 percent of people who died from COVID-19 had high levels of autoantibodies that specifically target and destroy IFNs.

 These autoantibodies are found even in uninfected individuals, which suggests that they are a cause, rather than an effect, of severe COVID-19.
-While they are in only about 0.5 percent of people under age 60, that number rises to 4 percent at age 70 and up to 7 percent by age 85.
+While they are in only about 0.5 percent of people under age 60, that number rises to four percent at age 70 and up to 7 percent by age 85.

 These findings, resulting from the collaboration of the COVID Human Genetic Effort, an international global consortium co-led by Casanova, have immediate clinical implications.